Keisuke Honda: Neftçi

 On 15 March 2021, Honda joined Azerbaijan Premier League club Neftçi PFK on a deal until the end of the season.
 At the end of the season, Keisuke Honda won Azerbaijan Premier League title with Neftçi.

 On 16 June 2021, Neftçi confirmed that Honda had left the club after the expiration of his contract, during which he scored twice in seven games for the club.

 Sūduva

-On 14 September 2021, Honda joined FK Sūduva on a deal until 31 December 2021.
+On 14 September 2021, Honda joined Lithuanian A Lyga club Sūduva on a deal until 31 December 2021.

+Paro FC

+Following a two-and-a-half-year break and taking on managerial duties, Bhutan Premier League side Paro FC announced Honda's return to professional football on 29 July 2024.
+He initially joined Paro on a one-match contract to play in the AFC Challenge League play-off against Church Boys United.

 International career

-Senior career
+Youth career and early senior career

 Honda was a member of the Japan team for 2005 FIFA World Youth Championship and played for the U-23 national team, that qualified for 2008 Summer Olympics finals.
 He made a full international debut for Japan on 22 June 2008 in a World Cup qualifier against Bahrain.
 On 14 July 2008, he was formally named as one of the midfielders of the Japanese U-23 national football team for the Beijing Olympics football competition.
 He scored his first goal for the senior national team on 27 May 2009 in a friendly match against Chile at Nagai Stadium in Osaka and has since been given the nickname "Emperor Keisuke".
 He has scored 37 goals in 98 games for the Japan national team from his debut in 2008, onwards.